EthanTolson/cse210-team10/README.md

 - Dawson Miskin -
 Hey Guys I am Dawson I am from Idaho Falls...not to far away from Rexburg, I enjoy exploring new palces and seeing new things, I also love to learn and am always looking for new things to work on.
+- Jace Wilderman -
+I am from Saint Augustine, Florida.
+I enjoy colder weather so I do not enjoy summer and springs here as much.
+I enjoy video games, programming and playing with my pets.